psych251/old_website/project.md

 > Dear [Dr. / Professor / Title / etc.] Corresponding Author,
 >
 > [Thanks for your response earlier to my queries about the materials for your study, / I’m emailing about your study] "Title" in Author1 & Author2 (Year, Journal).
-I’m writing to share a mock-up of a replication of [Study 1a] as part of a graduate course, to see if you have any comments or concerns that you’d like to share.
+I’m writing to share a mock-up of a replication of [Experiment XYZ] as part of a graduate course, to see if you have any comments or concerns that you’d like to share.
 >
+> Please feel no obligation to respond to this message; I know time is tight.
+I just wanted to be sure you had a chance to provide any comments if you wanted and that you were aware my study is going on.
+Due to the quick timeframe of our course, if you are able to provide feedback, it would be wonderful to receive it by [A WEEK LATER OR SUITABLE DATE], so I can incorporate your comments into the design and pre-registration.
+>
-> Here’s a link.
+> Here’s a link to my paradigm.
 Any insights you have into details that differ from your own study would be much appreciated.
 [I will be piloting this paradigm in the next week, so I may also change some small details after collecting those data.]
 >
 > [I’m interested in your findings because … , so I chose to do a direct replication of your study as part of a graduate course, Psych 254, "Laboratory Methods in Experimental Psychology" at Stanford.
 I will be replicating your experiment on Amazon Mechanical Turk (mturk.com).
 [I know this is a deviation from the original population you tested, and I will to note this sample decision prominently in the writeup.]
 As I am attempting as faithful a replication as possible, any advice or insights on experimental design that I might not gather from the original article [and supplement] would be very appreciated.]
 >
 > In addition, for my project, I need to preregister a “key statistical test” from your manuscript.
 The idea is that this is the test that most closely corresponds to the primary hypothesis.
 For your experiment, I chose [give test details, e.g. “the unpaired, two-tailed t test comparing the experimental and control groups”].
 Please let me know if you think this is appropriate or if there is another test that you would consider closer to being the key one for your interpretation.
->
-> Of course, please feel no obligation to respond.
-I just wanted to be sure you had a chance to provide any comments if you wanted.
-Due to the quick timeframe of our course, it would be wonderful to get your feedback by [A WEEK LATER OR SUITABLE DATE], so I can incorporate your comments into the design and pre-registration.
 >
 > Thanks again,
 >